 All entries within each sub-category in this section should be arranged in reverse chronological order, i.e., most recent first.
-As a consistent format, each entry should be organized as follows: principal investigator (PI), co-PI, and co-investigators; complete title; year awarded and duration of funding; percent effort; source of funding; total amount of the entire award.
+As a consistent format, each entry should be organized as follows: complete title; principal investigator and co-investigators; user role (YOUR role on the grant); project dates, i.e., year awarded and duration of funding; source of funding; total amount of the entire award.
 If the title/topic is outside of one's generally accepted area of expertise, a short comment about the role of one's involvement is appropriate.